Cyanobacteria: The Code question

-As of 2014 the taxonomy was under revision.
+The Botanical Code has long recognized names validly published under the Prokaryotic Code as valid.
+In 2022, the Prokaryotic Code was amended to reciprocate and accept names from the botanical side.
+Among other effects, this allows families (and higher taxa) based on a genus name from the Botanical Code to be published under the Prokaryotic Code, enabling bacteriologists to handle and rearrange the botanical names like they are already allowed to with the bacteriological names.

 Current taxonomy

 The currently accepted taxonomy as of 2025 is based on National Center for Biotechnology Information (NCBI).
 More authoritative sources include List of Prokaryotic names with Standing in Nomenclature (LPSN) and AlgaeBase.
 The 2023 summary by Strunecký et al. is also useful.